mcaronna1/HHA504_mysql_vm_vs_managed/README.md

   ALWAYS REMEMEBER TO DELETE RESOURCES AS YOU ARE GETTING CHARGED

 # Start to Finish Elapsed Time Measured in Azure 1 hour

 # Issues:

-When working out of Visual Studio Code and wanting to run my URL patterns iut came up with an error.
+When working out of Visual Studio Code, I had completing cloning and adding in all my neccessary field but when it came to wanting to run my URL patterns iut came up with an error.
 I created screenshots of my connection string patterns to show how they did not fully go through.

 # Loom video links: